Frequently Asked Questions

 They offer watershed protection, prevent soil erosion, help to maintain the water cycle, and help reduce global warming by absorbing carbon dioxide from the atmosphere which is used in photosynthesis.

-A recent comprehensive analysis of the country’s land cover revealed that approximately 40 per cent or 441, 294.87 hectares of the mainland is covered by forests.
+The Land Use Assessment of 2013, revealed that approximately 40 per cent or 439, 937.8 hectares of the island is covered by forests.

-This is up from 30 per cent, reported in 1998 Land Use Assessment.
+This is up from the 30 per cent, reported in 1998 Land Use Assessment.

-The purpose of the Forest Plan is to promote and improve the conservation and sustainable use of the forest resources of the country to meet local and national needs through protecting, managing and restoring the resource for the benefit of present and future generations.
-This 5-year Forest Plan has been prepared in accordance with the provisions of section 16 of the Forest Act of 1996.
-A draft plan was completed in January 2000.
-This plan was widely distributed and presented to the public in a series of well-attended meetings and workshops.
-The consultative process generated valuable contributions to the Forest Plan.
+The purpose of the National Forest Management and Conservation Plan (NFMCP) is the sector plan for the forest sector that seeks to promote the development of the sector and the conservation and sustainable use of the forest resources of the country to meet local and national needs.
+This is achieved through the protection, management and restoration of the forest resources for the benefit of present and future generations.
+This ten-year plan has been prepared in accordance with the provisions of the Forest Act of 1996.
+This plan was widely distributed and presented to the public in a series of well-attended meetings and workshops where feedback was sought before the plan was finalised.
+A draft plan was completed in March 2017 and it is now undergoing the necessary review and approval processes.

 A Local Forest Management Committee (LFMC) is the institutional body created in watersheds management units to enable the participation of the communities in the co-management of forested areas (specifically those managed by the Forestry Department.
 The formation of Local Forest Management Committees (LFMCs) is provided for by the Forest Act, 1996 and is an integral component of the “Community Participation” strategy of the Agency.